gotomoon/astro-tutorial-i11n/README.md

-# Astro i18n Blog Example
+# Astro Internationalization (i18n) Using Official Astro Tutorial

-This project demonstrates how to build a multi-language blog with [Astro](https://astro.build/).
+This project demonstrates how to build a multi-language blog with [Astro](https://astro.build/) in the best possible way.

 It supports native URLs, a language switcher, and is easy to extend to new languages.

-This is a good starting template for general Astro website like corporate, blog, landing page, etc.
+This is a great starting template for multilingual Astro websites such as corporate sites, blogs, landing pages, and more.
+Once your project is up and running, start adding styling and Astro islands incrementally.

+You can easily get your project up and running and add new languages by following the instructions below, or by using them as prompts for AI tools.

-I believe this is the best possible implementation of intenationalization for an Astro project for both native users and SEO.
+I believe this is the best possible implementation of internationalization for an Astro project, both for native users and for SEO.

 ---

 ## 💡 Strengths of This i18n Implementation

-## (and Why This is Better then Astro Official Recipe)
+### (And Why This Is Better Than the Astro Official Recipe)

 - **User Experience:**
   Native users see URLs in their own language (native URL), which is more user-friendly and SEO-friendly.